Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

 For any $\mathrm{SOC}_i\in[0,1]$, the corresponding OCV is as follows:

-Since the electrolyte volume fraction $\varepsilon_e^{\pm}$ and film resistance $R_f^{\pm}$ are not directly reflected in the voltage, empirical models derived from side reaction mechanisms are constructed to identify them.
-Coefficients of empirical models are fitted on results of the aging test simulated with AutoLion~\cite{AutoLion}.
+Although the electrolyte volume fraction $\varepsilon_e^{\pm}$ and SEI/CEI resistance $R_f^{\pm}$ are not directly reflected in the voltage, an empirical model based on the degradation mechanism inside the battery is constructed to identify them in this stage instead of leaving them to the next test.

-Generally, side reactions take place in the battery include the film growth and active particle cracking, and are more severe in the Graphite-made negative electrode than in the \ce{LiNCM}-made positive electrode~\cite{han_review_2019,Dai2015}.
-As shown in Fig.~\ref{fig:diag}, the film over NCM active particles is called cathode electrolyte interphase (CEI) and that over Graphite active particles is called solid electrolyte interphase (SEI).
-The CEI growth is depicted by: \ce{Li(Ni_{0.8}Co_{0.1}Mn_{0.1})O_2}+\\\ce{2C_2H_4CO_3}\ce{=}\ce{(Ni_{0.8}Co_{0.1}Mn_{0.1})O_2CH_2}+\ce{CH_2OCO_2Li}.
-The SEI growth is depicted by 2\ce{Li}+\ce{2C_2H_4CO_3}\ce{=}\ce{(CH_2 O C O_2Li)_2}+\ce{C_2H_4}.
-Knowing the definite material composition, the electrical conductivity of the film, denoted by $\sigma_f^{\pm}$, are available.
-According to Ohm's law, $R_f^{\pm}$ can be expressed by $R_f^{\pm}$=$\delta_f^{\pm}/\sigma_f^{\pm}$, i.e., knowing the film thickness $\delta_f^{\pm}$ is necessary.
+Take the commonly-used NCM811 battery as an example (the positive electrode is made of \ce{Li(Ni_{0.8}Co_{0.1}Mn_{0.1})O_2} active particles), the chemical formulas of the SEI and CEI formation are expressed as: 2\ce{Li}+\ce{2C_2H_4CO_3}\ce{=}\ce{(CH_2 O C O_2Li)_2}+\ce{C_2H_4}; \ce{Li(Ni_{0.8}Co_{0.1}Mn_{0.1})O_2}+\ce{2C_2H_4CO_3}\ce{=}\ce{(Ni_{0.8}Co_{0.1}Mn_{0.1})O_2CH_2}+\ce{CH_2OCO_2Li}.
+With the growth of SEI/CEI, the film over the active particle becomes thicker, leading to the increment of $R_f^{\pm}$.
+Since the composition of SEI/CEI is known, the electrical conductivity, denoted by $\sigma_f^{\pm}$, is assumed to be known.
+According to Ohm's law, $R_f^{\pm}$ can be expressed by $R_f^{\pm}$=$\Delta \delta_f^{\pm}/\sigma_f^{\pm}$, i.e., knowing the SEI/CEI thickness $\delta_f^{\pm}$ is the key to identifying $R_f^{\pm}$.

-In the NCM electrode, the CEI formation directly consumes active materials.
-Thus, the relationship between the increment of film thickness $\delta_f^+$ and the decrement of $\varepsilon_s^+$ is fitted by a proportional function.
-In the Graphite electrode, the SEI formation directly consumes the electrolyte.
-Thus, the relationship between the $\delta_f^-$ increment and $\varepsilon_e^-$ decrement is fitted by a proportional function.
-Assume the initial thickness of SEI and CEI to be zero, we have:
+The chemical formula indicates that the CEI formation in the positive electrode consumes the active particles in proportion.
+Thus, the relationship between the increment of $\delta_f^+$ and the decrement of $\varepsilon_s^+$ is fitted by the linear mapping.
+However, it is not the case for the negative electrode since the SEI formation does not involve the graphite active particles.
+According to ref.~\cite{zhao_electrochemical-thermal_2019}, the thickening of SEI will occupy the space of electrolyte due to its microstructure and lead to the decrement of $\varepsilon_e^-$.
+The above research also suggested that the relationship between the increment of $\delta_f^-$ and the decrement of $\varepsilon_e^-$ follows the linear mapping.
+The conclusion is adopted in this work.
+Thus, we have:

-where $k_f^{\pm}$ are fitted coefficients.
-For the Graphite electrode, $\varepsilon_e^-$ should be identified first.
-Generally, when the battery is fresh, the SEI over the active material is relatively thin, and there is abundant available surface for new SEI to grow after cracking.
-However, with degradation, an increasing number of surfaces have been covered by the SEI yet, and the marginal increment of the fresh surfaces decreases gradually.
-Thus, a parabolic function is adopted to fit the relationship between the decrements of $\varepsilon_e^-$ and $\varepsilon_s^-$ as follows: